What is a competitive environment?

 - The economic factors include things such as interest rates and inflation.

-- The social factors include things such as demographics and trends.
+- Social factors include demographics and trends.

 - The legal factors include things such as intellectual property laws.